jj-gagnon/generative_sculpture/README.md

-# Version 7
+# Version 8

 ### Description
-Two major things happened with this version:
+There are three things that I implemented in this version:
-1. I did a lot of work to make sure that the digital sculpture match the very specific dimensions of the planned physical sculpture.<br>
+1. I implemented the JS library lil-gui to make sliders for the parameters involved in the rotation of the pieces.
-This was most challenging in being able to precisely place/orient the pivot point for each piece's rotation.

-2. I stumbled upon a way to interesting way to code which piece gets which amount of rotation.
+From the previous version I wrote about the rotation being based on the horizontal location of each piece in the tree within each layer.
-The idea is that in this binary tree, I use the index, from the left to right, of the current layer the piece is on.
+The sliders determined how much is added, multiplied, and exponentiated to that index, which then the result of that is the rotation of that piece in radians.

-And this makes a nice gradient of rotation across the tree.
-A variation of this idea was used in the final sculpture.
+2. I made an approximation of the center of gravity of the sculpture by average the center of all the pieces, which works when the pieces are the same size.

+3. I made a very simple ruler to judge how large it will be.

 ### Run in your browser